 The following assumptions were used in valuing the liabilities and benefits under the plan.
-All assumptions are prescribed by Statutes, the LCPR, or the Board of Trustees.
+For funding purposes, all assumptions are prescribed by Statutes, the LCPR, or the Board of Trustees.
 The assumptions prescribed are based on the experience study dated June 28, 2019.
+For GASB 67 purposes, the long-term rate of return assumption is selected by TRA management in consultation with the actuary.

 The Allowance for Combined Service Annuity was based on the recommendation of Deloitte Consulting LLP, the actuary for the Legislative Commission on Pensions and Retirement (LCPR).
-We are unable to judge the reasonableness of this assumption without performing a substantial amount of additional work beyond the scope of this assignment so we have relied on Deloitte's findings.
+We are unable to judge the reasonableness of this assumption without performing a substantial amount of additional work beyond the scope of this assignment, so we have relied on Deloitte's findings.

-Investment 1 Return 7.50% compounded annually.
-Future post-retirement adjustments 1.0% for January, 2019 through January, 2023, then increasing by 0.1% each year up to 1.5% annually.
-Salary Incre rases Reported salary for prior fiscal year, with new hires annualized, is increased according to the salary increase table shown in the rate table for current fiscal year and annually for each future year.
+Investment Return (Long-term Assumed Rate of Return) 7.50% compounded annually.
+For GASB 67 purposes: 7.00% for June 30, 2021 measurement date.
+Future post- adjustments retirement 1.0% for January, 2019 through January, 2023, then increasing by 0.1% each year up to 1.5% annually.
+Salary Incre ases Reported salary for prior fiscal year, with new hires annualized, is increased according to the salary increase table shown in the rate table for current fiscal year and annually for each future year.
 See table of sample rates.
 Payroll Grow wth 3.00% per year Future Serve ice Members are assumed to earn future service at a full-time rate.
-Mortality: lity: Pre-retirement RP 2014 white collar employee table, male rates set back 5 year female rates set back 7 years.
-Generational projection uses the 2015 scale.
+Mortality: Pre-retirement RP 2014 white collar employee table, male rates set back 5 years and female rates set back 7 years.
+Generational projection uses the MP-2015 scale.
 Post-retirement RP 2014 white collar annuitant table, male rates set back 3 years and female rates set back 3 years, with further adjustments of the rates.
 Generational projection uses the MP-2015 scale.
 Post-disability RP 2014 disabled retiree mortality, without adjustment Disability Age-related rates based on experience; see table of sample rates.